 It’s also important to relate it back to your kids.
 Ask them how they would feel if they were in that situation, or what they think God is trying to tell them.

-It’s all about building that foundation for your kids to one day have a personal relationship with the Lord.
+It’s all about building that foundation of truth for your kids to one day have a personal relationship with the Lord.
 Or if they already do, to help go deeper!

 5. Memorize scripture